 The products are tested in the United States and comply with the Consumer Product Safety Improvement Act.
-They also comply with Australian, New Zealand and Japanese standards.
+They also comply with Australian, New Zealand, and Japanese standards.

-Materials used in the natural rubber dummy
+Materials used in a rubber dummy

 The Natursutten natural rubber pacifier is made from 100% pure natural rubber.
 They are made from liquid rubber milk from the Hevea tree located in Malaysia.

-The trees are en eco-friendly sustainable source of rubber and are produced from a seed which is grown for approximately 18 months.
+The trees are en eco-friendly sustainable source of rubber and are produced from a seed that is grown for approximately 18 months.
 The seeds are then planted on a plantation where they are left for 7 years before the white sap latex is collected.
 This is done by tapping the tree every second day and then alternating sides.
 The sap is then transported to Italy where it is made into the natural rubber dummy in a family-run facility.

 There are two styles of the Natursutten dummies, these being the original and butterfly types.